mathiskakal/moonshot/documents/rexmax-specifications.md

 ### 1) Document Purpose

 The goal of this document is to bring together every stage of thinking and decision-making behind RexMax into a single source.
-It aims to define the project as clearly and unambiguously as possible, while also tracing the data, reasoning, and choices that shaped that definition.
+It aims to define the project as clearly and unambiguously as possible, while also tracing the data, reasoning and choices that shaped that definition.

 Because I am both project owner and sole developer, I’ve merged what you’d normally find across multiple reports: UX research, business-requirements analysis, functional, technical details, testing activity as well as management artefacts into one comprehensive document intended for the Jury and myself.

-I hope that you find it informative, and that you enjoy your read.
+I hope that you find it informative, and that you enjoy your read!

 ### 2) Project Overview (Why)

 > [!IMPORTANT]
-> Reading the project charter located in the same folder could help gain additional context, as it is the document that served as a contract between I, the project owner, and the customer.
+> Reading the [project charter](https://github.com/mathiskakal/moonshot/blob/449d1da29e50db165bf9437e2a1a5f0830aeae0a/documents/project-charter.md) located in the same folder could help gain additional context, as it is the document that served as a contract between I, the project owner, and the customer.

 RexMax is the name I have given to this project: an application, destined to solve a problem that are currently facing store owners of a home improvement franchise abroad, in Mauritius Island.

-As every store does, it has to manage its inventory and its supply carefully if it wants to avoid shortages and surpluses, which are both situations that cost a lot in their own ways.
+As every store does, it has to manage its inventory and its supply carefully if it wants to avoid shortages and surpluses, which are both situations that cost a lot, each in their own ways.

 This consideration for the supply chain is even more salient in islands like Mauritius, where goods can take from 3 to 6 months to arrive by boat, leaving no room for improvisation and reactivity.

 Therefore, in these parts of the world, replenishers[^1] have to manage the inventory very speculatively, to anticipate seasonality, shortages, price increases, geopolitical problems.. and even import duties increasing!.
 Any mistake might leave the shop empty for several months.

-Also, as the number of shops in the franchise, grows, it makes more and more sense to centralise such functions to all shops to take advantage of economies of scale and whatnot.
+Also, as the number of shops in the franchise, grows, it makes more and more sense to consolidate such roles to all shops to take advantage of economies of scale among other reasons.

-As this centralisation is being undertaken, software is needed to consolidate all the orders of different shops, for instance, so that they can altogether reach the minimum of order imposed by suppliers, fill an entire container to save on shipping costs, or just regroup orders to maximise their buyer/negotiating power.
+As this centralisation is being undertaken, software is needed to consolidate the orders of all the different shops, for instance, so that they can as a whole reach the minimum of order imposed by suppliers, fill an entire container to save on shipping costs, or just regroup orders to maximise their buyer/negotiating power.

 This software, which we will call Reorder Level[^2], has been developed internally by The Company[^3], who solicited me to help them with issues they have been facing with the deployment of that very software.